Skip to main content

 Books by Sanjena Sathian

-by Sanjena Sathian - Family Life, Fiction, Literary, Marriage, Satire
+by Sanjena Sathian - Fiction

-Sanjana Satyanandais trying to recover her life.
+Sanjana Satyananda is trying to recover her life.
 It’s been a year since she walked out on her husband, a struggling actor named Killian, at a commune in India, after a disagreement about whether to have children.
 Now, Sanjana is struggling to resurrect her busted anthropology dissertation and crashing at her annoyingly perfect sister’s while her well-adjusted peers obsess over marriages, mortgages and motherhood.
-Sanjana needs to move forward --- and finalize her divorce, ASAP.
+Sanjana needs to move forward --- and finalize her divorce ASAP.
 There’s just one problem: Killian is missing.
 As Sanjana tries to track him down, she’s bombarded with unnerving calls from women seeking her advice on pregnancy and fertility.
 Soon, Sanjana comes face to face with what her life might have been if she’d chosen parenthood.
 And the road not taken turns out to be wilder, stranger and more tempting than she imagined.

 by Sanjena Sathian - Fiction, Magical Realism